randoruf/CSSR-Matlab/README.md

 ## Acknowledgements

 Although this is a small project, I still would like to say thanks to people in [tLab](https://sites.google.com/monash.edu/tlab/home).
-And I am grateful to the effort from [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner, they purposed and developed the theory of CSSR.
+I also want to say thanks to [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner, they purposed and developed the theory of CSSR.

 ## Related Resources